-- HE 8.1: Prioritize providing permanent and transitional supportive housing for the unhoused population to offer a stable living environment and improve their quality of life. - HE 8.2: Maintain and improve crisis response beds including during periods of cold/warm weather. - HE 8.3: Provide or refer individuals to temporary housing with support programs to transition the unhoused population from homelessness to permanent housing. - HE 8.4: Pursue funding for programs and facilities that assist the unhoused populations and households at risk of homelessness. - HE 8.5: Continue to outreach and respond to the immediate needs of the unhoused and at-risk populations through a collaborative effort between City and County staff and social service providers. - HE 8.6: Conduct a feasibility study to establish a low barrier navigation center (e.g., as a "tiny home village") to provide temporary housing and case management services for the unhoused population.
+- HE 8.1: Prioritize providing permanent and transitional supportive housing for the unhoused population to offer a stable living environment and improve their quality of life. - HE 8.2: Maintain and improve crisis response beds including during periods of cold/warm weather. - HE 8.3: Provide or refer individuals to temporary housing with support programs to transition the unhoused population from homelessness to permanent housing. - HE 8.4: Pursue funding for programs and facilities that assist the unhoused populations and households at risk of homelessness. - HE 8.5: Continue to outreach and respond to the immediate needs of the unhoused and at-risk populations through a collaborative effort between City and County staff and social service providers. - HE 8.6: Conduct a feasibility study to establish a low barrier navigation center (e.g., as a "tiny home village") to provide temporary housing and case management services for the unhoused population and take steps based on study recommendations, including identifying sites and funding sources as appropriate.